CanastaWiki/Canasta-CLI/docs/guide/kubernetes.md

 ## How it works

-The CLI creates a kind cluster with `extraPortMappings` that map host ports directly to Kubernetes NodePort services:
+With `--create-cluster`, the CLI creates a kind cluster with `extraPortMappings` that map host ports directly to Kubernetes NodePort services:

 ```
 Browser -> localhost:443 -> kind node:443 -> NodePort 30443 -> caddy pod -> MediaWiki